miguelperezcolom/javavsc/README.md

 Naturally I expect to see good numbers for c++ from the begining, while I know I will have to let the jvm's JIT actuate to measure results for java.

+## Planing

+I plan to build this during August 2017.